tascha/Assessment-Evaluation/2_assessment/collecting_data.md

 <div class="table-format sidebar"><span class="title"><h5>PRIVACY AND CONSENT</h5></span>

 Be sure to respect your participants’ privacy and autonomy as you are collecting data (and any time outside stakeholders are involved).
-This is particularly important when you are interacting with minors. <a href="https://projectoutcome.org/"><b>Project Outcome</b></a> is a good starting place for learning about <a href="https://projectoutcome.org/surveys-resources/informed-consent-guidelines"><b>issues of privacy and consent in library assessment</b></a> (requires free registration).
+This is particularly important when you are interacting with minors. <a href="https://projectoutcome.org/"><b>Project Outcome</b></a> is a good starting place for learning about <a href="https://projectoutcome.org/surveys-resources/informed-consent-guidelines"><b>issues of privacy and consent in library assessment</b></a> (requires free registration).</div>

 ### Ways to collect data {#ways-to-collect-data}